 In 1990, approximately 27,000 people were known to have had a celiac incidence.
 The rate of use of glyphosate was less than 500 per 1000 lbs. of wheat treated.
 By 2009, the USDA and the CDC show that the rates of Celiac incidences increased to 77,000 compared to an increase of glyphosate to almost 16,000 x 1,000 lbs. per wheat.

-A recent study by Samsel & Seneff, 2013, argued that glyphosate may be a key contributor to obesity as well as Alzheimer’s disease, Parkinson’s disease, infertility, depression, and cancer.
+A recent study by Samsel & Seneff, 2013, argued that glyphosate may be a key contributor to obesity as well as other health problems like Alzheimer’s disease, Parkinson’s disease, infertility, depression, and cancer.
 Their reasoning is that glyphosate suppresses specific amino acids and bacteria, up to 35% of those in a human’s system, and prevent them from managing the essential nutrients our bodies need to function properly, leading to an overgrowth of pathogens.
 What most people consider to be celiac disease or a gluten allergy are quite possibly the digestion of glyphosates and the negative effects the chemical is having on the body’s internal flora and fauna.
 The American Cancer Society has itself shown an 80% increase in non-Hodgkin’s lymphoma since the early 70s, when glyphosate was introduced to the market.

 And even worse, the weeds that were being killed by the glyphosate are now becoming resistant.